graphpql/graphpinator/docs/examples/HelloWorld.md

             - Graphpinator\Type\Contract\NamedDefinition
 ```

-Similiar approach is surely available for other frameworks aswell.
+Similar approach is surely available for other frameworks as well.

 If you are using some other framework and wish to expand this example, please send a PR.